Can I get asylum?

 - A transgendered individual from the Caribbean, who was brutally harmed prior to coming to the United States.
 This would be a past persecution case based on LGBT identity, which is a social group.

 These are just a few examples.
-Our asylum lawyer team has done cases from Russia, Ukraine, Jamaica, Kyrgyzstan, Kazakhstan, Trinidad & Tobago, several West African states, and Central America, to name just a few.
+Our team of New York asylum lawyers has done cases from Russia, Ukraine, Jamaica, Kyrgyzstan, Kazakhstan, Trinidad & Tobago, several West African states, and Central America, to name just a few.

 Our asylum lawyer team speaks French, Spanish, and Russian.